“My kid is always on their best behavior,” said no parent ever.

 It is normal to feel anxious and overwhelmed when it comes to parenting.
 The saying “it takes a village to raise a child” has stayed with us for generations.
 The reason we have hung onto it, is because it’s true.
 One person cannot take on the full weight of child-rearing.

 If you are stressed and overworked, your child will absorb that stress too.
 Children’s moods are often a reflection of our own lack of emotional regulation.

 Taking care of yourself will give you the strength to take care of your child.

 It can be overwhelming for both you and your child to implement all the suggested changes at once.
-For this reason, choose up to three suggestions and test them out.
+For this reason, choose up to three of the above positive strategies and test them out.
 To help you reach your goals, write down your aims to achieve each month.

-Track changes to see which strategies have the best effect.
+Track your child’s behavior and look for changes to see which strategies have the best effect.
 It takes some time for a behavior change to reach consistency.
 Remember to celebrate the small victories and take care of yourself along the way.